Tips on Buying Second Hand Camera and Equipment in Singapore

 This is very important, especially for camera lenses.

 The primary objective of the lens filter is to protect the front glass of the camera lens from being scratched.
-Normally, owners will purchase at least an UV filter to do the job.
+Normally, owners will purchase at least a UV filter to do the job.
 Camera lenses used without protection may suffer scratches easier.
-Once a camera lens has scratches, it may affect the quality of the photos, which may not be easily told, unless an expert places the photo taken by the camera lens and another clean one side by side.
+Once a camera lens has scratches, it may affect the quality of the photos, which may not be easily told unless an expert places the photo taken by the camera lens and another clean one side by side.

 The seller may have bought the lens filter after the camera lens' glass is scratched.
 Do a thorough check without the lens filter on! -

 It takes time to test the equipment.
 The seller should not rush you at all.
-Buy the equipment only if you really feel confident. -
+Buy the equipment only if you feel confident. -

 Please bring a friend along!